BatchClayderman/generalReviewComments/README.md

 An academic paper should at least include, from the beginning to the end, an abstract, an Introduction section, a Related Work section, a Methodology section, an Experiments section, a Results and Discussion section, a Conclusion section, some appendix sections, and a References section.
 For the sections between the Introduction section and the Conclusion section, there should be subsections.

+### 未添加伦理审查

+Please add ethical consideration statements, as this paper involves data from human bodies.

 ### 综述只“综”不“述”

 A review should investigate the development of a specified topic, make comparisons between different methodologies in this field, vividly describe the current state-of-the-art methods, and propose possible future research directions.

-### 未添加伦理审查
+### 机翻味重

-Please add ethical consideration statements, as this paper involves data from human bodies.
+The English is not well-written.
+Some English expressions read like results of machine translation.

 ## 多媒体问题